ricmmartins/azure-governance-made-simple/guide/governance-needed.md

 ![traditional-approach](../images/traditional-approach.png)

-> *Traditional approach, sacrificing speed for control*
+<center>Traditional approach, sacrificing speed for control</center>

 However, this approach in the cloud age slows things down and you sacrifice speed to be in control.